cosmos/cosmos-sdk/docs/docs/core/16-config.md

 ## gRPC Web Configuration

 * enable: A boolean value that indicates whether the gRPC-web should be enabled.
 Note that gRPC must also be enabled for this configuration to have any effect.

+> Note: gRPCWeb is on the same port as the API (Default: 1317)

 # State Sync Configuration